Iraneus/betamedneed/index.md

 # Saving time and getting the medication you need

-Medneed enables providers who are solving difficult medical challenges to readily find and order the medication they need on demand.
+Medneed enables most busy providers to readily find and order the medications they need on demand.